ivenms/github-media-recorder/README.md

 - **Settings**
   - Configure repository and upload path
   - Choose preferred audio format (MP3/WAV)
-  - Settings are persisted in localStorage
+  - Settings are persisted using Zustand stores with automatic persistence
 - **PWA & Mobile-First**
   - Installable as a PWA, with offline support and background sync
   - Mobile-first UI with a fixed bottom navigation bar (Home, Record, Library, Settings)